centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/notif-advanced.md

 ## Chatops

 A [Centreon-Chatops](https://github.com/centreon/centreon-chatops) community
-project has been developed to allow communication in a Team chat like Mattermost or Slack and Centreon through slash commands
+project has been developed to allow communication in a team chat like Mattermost or Slack and Centreon through slash commands.

 ## Stream connector